SoilQualityLab/SoilQualityLab.github.io/Listify.md

 # Listification is HYBRID intelligence

-Our commitment to hybrid human-machine intelligences begins with how we curate/annoate simple [HuJSON or JSON With Commas and Comments or JWCC](https://github.com/tailscale/hujson) lists.
+Our commitment to hybrid human-machine intelligences begins by starting with maintainable code ... this extends to how we curate/annoate simple [HuJSON or JSON With Commas and Comments or JWCC](https://github.com/tailscale/hujson) lists.

 HuJSON allows